-Both the hair removal procedures are heat treatments, meaning that your skin may become red, itchy and you can often have a heat rash.
+Irritated skin Both the hair removal procedures are heat treatments, meaning that your skin may become red, itchy and you can often have a heat rash.
 Taking an anti-histamine and applying seudocreme or aloevera to the affected area can help soothe this down.

-Waxing has been described to be very painful.
+Pain Waxing has been described to be very painful.
 You can feel the hair being ripped out of the skin.
 The other method is comparatively gentler, though you can feel zaps of heat which makes the treatment less comfortable.
 Laser machines also have a cooling agent built into them, which cools the area down before the laser beam even hits it.

-Waxing is not completely outdated.
+Our recommendation Waxing is not completely outdated.
 There are new techniques arriving on the market.
 With hot wax being less painful than traditional waxing, the treatment can benefit people looking for a fast and effective hair removal method.

 However, Laser is an amazing option which our ancestors would have only dreamed of.
 So long as you have a suitable hair type, you should definitely consider Laser hair removal.
 It's more cost-effective, less painful and gentle on the skin.